mernst/uwisdom/Java.md

 In Java, `String.format` is much slower than string concatenation with `+`.
-Multiple string concatenation with `+` gets converted into an efficient StringBuilder, but not if there are potetnial side effects, so put any computations into a local variable before doing the string concatenation.
+Multiple string concatenation with `+` gets converted into an efficient StringBuilder, but not if there are potential side effects, so put any computations into a local variable before doing the string concatenation.
-(Or just use a StringBuilder directly, rather than repeated string concatation.
+(Or just use a StringBuilder directly, rather than repeated string concatation.)

 `jshell` is a Java interpreter or REPL (read-eval-print loop).